 Department of Cardiovascular Medicine Vascular Medicine Fellowship Program

 As part of the Tomsich Family Department of Cardiovascular Medicine, the Section of Vascular Medicine at Cleveland Clinic is one of the most active Vascular Medicine programs in the United States.
-We see patients with a wide variety of vascular problems.
+We see patients with a wide variety of common and unusual vascular problems.
 The section is particularly active in the evaluation and treatment of all forms of arterial, venous, and lymphatic disorders, cardiovascular risk factor management, thrombotic disorders and hypercoagulable states and wound care.

 State of the Art Vascular Laboratory

 Approximately 32,000 studies are performed annually in the non-invasive vascular laboratory including physiologic testing as well as duplex ultrasonography.
 Three months is allotted to training in this setting, allowing the fellow to become proficient in all aspects of the non-invasive assessment of the arterial and venous circulation.
 The rich vascular imaging database lends great support to research endeavors.